vmware-tanzu/velero/design/plugin-backup-and-restore-progress.md

 ### Update Backup CR
 Instead of creating new CRs, plugins can directly update the status of Backup CR.
 But, this deviates from current approach of having seperate CRs like PodVolumeBackup/PodVolumeRestore to know operations progress.

+### Restricting on name rather than using labels
+Instead of using labels to identify the CR related to particular backup on a volume, restrictions can be placed on the name of VolumePluginBackup CR to be same as the value returned from CreateSnapshot.
+But, this can cause issue when volume snapshotter just crashed without returning snapshot id to velero.

 ## Security Considerations